Fire, hazardous materials and building evacuations

 If there is a fire or a hazardous material emergency such as smoke, a burning odor, the uncontrolled release of combustible or toxic gas, or a material spill, here are some steps that should be taken immediately:

-- Locate and pull the fire alarm.
-If you are not able to locate the fire alarm, knock on doors and shout on your way out of the building.
+- If you are not able to locate the fire alarm, knock on doors and shout "Fire!" as you exit the building, closing doors as you leave.
 It is university policy to evacuate whenever the fire alarm in a building is activated.

 - Evacuate the building by the nearest exit.

-- Call 911 once you are safely out of the building.
+- Call 911 once you are safely out of the building, and follow the instructions of safety officials.
 Be prepared to give details about the location of the emergency.

 To survive a building fire